-The objective of this unit is to provide a basic understanding of the organisation and operation of the maritime industry from an economics perspective.
+The objective of this unit is to provide a basic understanding of the organisation and operation of the maritime industry.
 The main focus is on the economic behaviour of shipowners, shippers, and other stakeholders in the markets for liquid bulk, dry bulk and container shipping, shipbuilding and second-hand ships.

 |Unit name||Maritime Economics|